lalyos/k8s-workshop/infra-setup.md

 init-sshfront
 ```

-To configure ssh pubkeys per user, inside the session issue the `ssh-pubkey` command.
+To configure ssh pubkeys, each user has to issue the `ssh-pubkey` command inside the session.
 It can take the pubkey from 2 sources:
 - github
 - stdin